-Name Skills and Experience

-Dr. Bitange Ndemo (59) Appointed May 2017 Dr. Ndemo is a noted ICT industry expert who currently lectures on entrepreneurship and research methods at the University of Nairobi's Business School.
-Most of his research centers on the link between ICT and small and medium enterprises in Kenya.
+Name Skills and Experience Dr. Bitange Ndemo (59) Dr. Ndemo is a noted ICT industry expert who currently lectures on entrepreneurship and research methods at the University of Nairobi's Business School.
+Most of his research centers on the link Appointed May 2017 between ICT and small and medium enterprises in Kenya.
+Other current appointments Former ICT Permanent Secretary.
+He is a professor at the University of Nairobi; senior advisor, UNCDF; Chairman of the Task Force on Blockchain and Artificial Intelligence.

-Appointed May 2017 between for and small and medium enterprises in Kenya.

-Other current appointments

-Research on the link between ICT and small and medium enterprises in Kenya.

 Susan Mudhune (67) She holds a Bachelor of Arts degree in Education and an MBA.
-She is a former Chairman of Kenya

-Commercial Bank.

-Appointed May 2009 Other current appointments

-A fellow of Kenya Institute of Bankers (KIB)

-Director of Eveready East Africa board

-Director of Kenya Commercial Bank

-Member of Institute of Directors (K)

-The national chairperson of Kenya Girl Guides Association.
+She is a former Chairman of Kenya Commercial Bank.
+Appointed May 2009 Other current appointments A fellow of Kenya Institute of Bankers (KIB) · Director of Eveready East Africa board · Director of Kenya Commercial Bank Member of Institute of Directors (K) The national chairperson of Kenya Girl Guides Association.
+Other current appointments A fellow of Kenya Institute of Bankers (KIB) Director of Eveready East Africa board Director of Kenya Commercial Bank